MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/content-processing-content-type.md

        ![Screenshot of the rule statement page showing the choose action option highlighted.](../media/content-understanding/content-rule-set-content-site-to.png)

-    2. Select **Content Type**, and then select the appropriate content type for the file.
+    2. Select **Choose a content type**, and then select the appropriate content type for the file.
+The content types available in this list are the ones available in the library.

        ![Screenshot of the rule statement page showing the statement options.](../media/content-understanding/content-rule-statement-options.png)